Alternative Fuel Type

 RUC fees are determined by the design of a vehicle.
 Specific attributes such as gross laden weight, number of axles, axle type, etc., are combined to provide set criteria known as RUC Vehicle Type descriptions.
 RUC Vehicle Type information consists of a numeric code for each type.

-Renewal of a vehicle licence.
+The process of renewing a vehicle licence.